 Amy Propen teaches courses in rhetoric and professional writing, including Writing About Sustainability, Multimedia Writing, and the Seminar in Document Design and Production.
 Her research interests focus broadly on visual-material and environmental rhetorics and rhetoric as advocacy.
-Her new book, Visualizing Posthuman Conservation in the Age of the Anthropocene, will be published in September 2018 with The Ohio State University Press.
+Her new book, Visualizing Posthuman Conservation in the Age of the Anthropocene, was published in September 2018 with The Ohio State University Press.
 Download the promotional flyer here.

 Amy Propen is an Assistant Professor in the Writing Program, as well as a faculty affiliate of the Center for Information Technology and Society, and a participating faculty member in the Interdepartmental PhD Emphasis in Environment & Society, which is housed in the Department of Environmental Studies.
 She teaches courses in rhetoric and professional writing, including Writing About Sustainability, Multimedia Writing, and the Seminar in Document Design and Production.
 She earned her Ph.D. in Rhetoric and Scientific & Technical Communication from the University of Minnesota, and also holds a master’s degree in Technical and Professional Writing from Northeastern University in Boston, Massachusetts, and a bachelor's degree in Geography from Clark University in Worcester, Massachusetts.
 Her research interests include visual and material rhetorics, environmental and sustainability rhetorics, digital and posthuman rhetorics, rhetoric and technical communication as advocacy work, classical and contemporary rhetorical theory, animal studies, human geography, critical cartographies, and critical GIS.
-Her new book, Visualizing Posthuman Conservation in the Age of the Anthropocene, will be published in September 2018 with The Ohio State University Press.
+Her new book, Visualizing Posthuman Conservation in the Age of the Anthropocene, was published in September 2018 with The Ohio State University Press.

 Books and Edited Collections